jhudsl/tidyversecourse/docs/05-prediction.md

 8) `rules` has more model options for prediction rule ensembles
 9) `text recipes` has extra preprocessing options for using text data
 10) `tidypredict` is for running predictions inside SQL databases
-11) `modeldb` is also for working within SQL datbases and it allows for `dplyr` and `tidyeval` use within a database
+11) `modeldb` is also for working within SQL databases and it allows for `dplyr` and `tidyeval` use within a database
 12) `tidyposterior` compares models using resampling statistics

-Most of these packges offer advanced modeling options.
+Most of these packages offer advanced modeling options.

 ### Example of Continuous Variable Prediction: Linear Regression